etijskens/et-micc2/tutorials/TutorialProject_et_dot_2.rst

 library and as such it needs a little help from the user.
 This is, however, compensated by the flexibility of Pybind11_.

-We can now build the module.
-By default ``micc2 build`` builds all binary extension modules in the project.
-As we do not want to rebuild the :py:mod:`dotf` module, we add ``-m dotc`` to the command line, to indicate that only module :py:mod:`dotc` must be
-built:
+We can now build the module:

 .. code-block::

-    micc2 build -m dotc
+    micc2 build dotc
     [INFO] [ Building cpp module 'dotc':
     [DEBUG]          [ > cmake -D PYTHON_EXECUTABLE=/Users/etijskens/.pyenv/versions/3.8.5/bin/python -D pybind11_DIR=/Users/etijskens/.pyenv/versions/3.8.5/lib/python3.8/site-packages/pybind11/share/cmake/pybind11 ..
     [DEBUG]              (stdout)